-- 1. Turn the generator's AUTO/OFF/MANUAL switch to OFF. - 2.
-Turn OFF the UTILITY SERVICE circuit breaker in the transfer switch. - 3.
-Turn OFF the generator's main circuit breaker. - Note position of transfer mechanism main contacts by observing display windows in "A" and "B" in Figure 3.1 as follows: - Window "A" ON, Window "B" OFF LOAD terminals (T1, T2, T3) are connected to utility terminals (N1, N2, N3). - Window "A" OFF, Window "B" ON LOAD terminals (T1, T2, T3) are connected to emergency terminals (E1, E2, E3).
+- 1. Turn the generator's AUTO/OFF/MANUAL switch to OFF. - Turn OFF both UTILITY (service disconnect circuit breaker) and GENERATOR (generator main line circuit breaker) power supplies to the transfer switch. - Note position of transfer mechanism main contacts by observing the moveable contact carrier arm.
+This can be viewed through the long narrow slot in the inside cover of the ATS.
+The top of the moveable contact carrier arm is yellow to be easily identified. - Manual operation handle in the UP position LOAD terminals (T1, T2) are connected to UTILITY terminals (N1, N2). - Manual operation handle in the DOWN position LOAD terminals (T1, T2) are connected to EMERGENCY terminals (E1, E2).

-Do not use excessive force when operating the transfer switch manually or the manual handle could be damaged.
+Do not use excessive force when operating the transfer switch manually or damage could be done to the manual handle.

-3.2.1 CLOSE TO NORMAL SOURCE SIDE
+3.2.1 CLOSE TO UTILITY SOURCE SIDE

-Before proceeding, verify the position of the switch by observing window "A" in Figure 3.1.
-If window "A" reads "ON", the contacts are closed in the normal position, no further action is required.
-If it reads "OFF", proceed with Step 1.
+Before proceeding, verify the position of the switch by observing the position of manual operation handle in Figure 3.1.
+If the handle is UP, the contacts are closed in the NORMAL (UTILITY) position, no further action is required.
+If the handle is DOWN, proceed with Step 1.